to maggieritchie.com where you can find all you need to know about award-winning author and journalist Maggie Ritchie.

 ‘Smooth prose and a dramatic story make Maggie Ritchie’s second novel a great read.
 The interweaving of narratives provides richness to this world of personal and political struggle.’ – Elizabeth Reeder, author of Ramshackle

-My debut novel Paris Kiss was published in February 2015, also by Saraband.
+My debut novel Paris Kiss (2015, Saraband) won the Curtis Brown Prize.
 It follows young English sculptress Jessie Lipscomb who joins her friend Camille to become a protégée of the great Auguste Rodin in 1880s bohemian Paris.
 But when Rodin and Camille embark on a scandalous affair, Jessie is cast as their unwilling go-between and their friendship unravels.

 ‘Flows from the page like a piece of art.’
 Sunday Mirror